Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows four active transport stops operating within Gympie Surrounds.
-These comprise a mix of train and bus services.
-Eleven individual routes service these stops, collectively providing 65 weekly passenger trips.
-Transport accessibility is rated as limited, with residents typically located 10225 meters from the nearest stop.
-As a primarily residential area, most residents commute outward.
-Car remains the dominant mode of transport at 94%.
+Public transport analysis reveals 4 active transport stops operating within Gympie Surrounds, comprising a mix of train and buses.
+These stops are serviced by 11 individual routes, collectively providing 65 weekly passenger trips.
+Transport accessibility is rated as limited, with residents typically located 10225 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward; the car remains the dominant mode at 94%.
+Vehicle ownership averages 1.9 per dwelling, which is above the regional average.
+Some 15.3% of residents work from home (2021 Census; may reflect COVID-19 conditions).

-Vehicle ownership averages 1.9 per dwelling, above the regional average.
-According to the 2021 Census, some 15.3% of residents work from home, which may reflect COVID-19 conditions.
 Service frequency averages 9 trips per day across all routes, equating to approximately 16 weekly trips per individual stop.

 Frequently Asked Questions - Transport